Alfred Hugenberg: Political philosophy

 Later in 1891, Hugenberg co-founded, along with Karl Peters, the ultra-nationalist General German League, and in 1894 its successor movement, the Pan-German League (Alldeutscher Verband).
 From 1894 to 1899, Hugenberg worked as a Prussian civil servant in Posen (modern Poznań, Poland).
 In 1900, he married his second cousin, Gertrud Adickes (1868–1960), with whom he had four children.
 Gertrude was the daughter of Franz Burchard Adickes, Mayor of Frankfurt.

-The son of an upper-middle-class family, Hugenberg initially resented the Junkers (landed nobility), but over time he came to accept the idea of "feudal-industrial control of Germany", believing in an alliance of Junkers and industrialists.
+The son of an upper-middle class family, Hugenberg initially resented the Junkers (landed nobility), but over time, he came to accept the idea of "feudal-industrial control of Germany", believing in an alliance of Junkers and industrialists.
 Alongside these beliefs, Hugenberg maintained an ardent belief in imperialism and opposition to democracy and socialism.

-At the same time, Hugenberg became involved in a scheme in the Province of Posen in which the Prussian Settlement Commission bought land from Poles in order to settle ethnic Germans there.
+At the same time, Hugenberg became involved in a scheme in the Province of Posen in which the Prussian Settlement Commission bought land from Poles to settle ethnic Germans there.
 In 1899, Hugenberg called for "annihilation of Polish population".
-Hugenberg was strongly anti-Polish, and criticized the Prussian government for its "inadequate" Polish policies, favoring a more vigorous policy of Germanization.
+Hugenberg was strongly anti-Polish, and criticized the Prussian government for its "inadequate" Polish policies, favouring a more vigorous policy of Germanization.

 Hugenberg initially took a role organizing agricultural societies before entering the civil service in the Prussian Ministry of Finance in 1903.
-Hugenberg came into conflict with his superiors, who opposed his plans to confiscate all the non-productive estates of the Junkers in order to settle hundreds of thousands of ethnic Germans who would become his idealized farmer-small businessmen and "Germanize" the East.
+Hugenberg came into conflict with his superiors, who opposed his plans to confiscate all the non-productive estates of the Junkers to settle hundreds of thousands of ethnic Germans who would become his idealised farmer-small businessmen and "Germanise" the East.